WowbaggersLiquidLunch/neuCKAN/README.md

 ## Why?

-In addition to [CKAN's GUI not being supported on macOS Catalina](https://github.com/KSP-CKAN/CKAN/issues/2906), when it was working previously, it has always been glitchy, and inconsistent with the system's and native macOS applications' behaviours.
+In addition to [CKAN's GUI not being supported on macOS Catalina](https://github.com/KSP-CKAN/CKAN/issues/2906), when it was working previously, it had always been glitchy, and inconsistent with the system's and native macOS applications' behaviours.
 In general, macOS never felt like a priority in CKAN's development.
 Instead, it felt more like a freebie from .NET's cross-platform support.
 The fault, however, does not lie in the CKAN community, but in that [there just aren't many people use and play games on macOS compared to other systems](https://store.steampowered.com/hwsurvey).
 And quite the contrary, [some people tried to revive CKAN GUI on macOS](https://github.com/KSP-CKAN/CKAN/issues/2848), but the efforts have all been abandoned.
 [CKAN's Console UI still works on macOS Catalina](https://github.com/KSP-CKAN/CKAN/pull/2911), and likely on future macOS versions as well, but why settle for less when there is a possibility for more?
 So, here comes neuCKAN to fill the gap.

 ## What is neuCKAN exactly?